mostafa-elgendy22/PrUcess/README.md

 </ol>

 Main FSM: This FSM controls the following output ports according to the current state: transmitter_parallel_data_valid, transmitter_parallel_data, UART_receiver_controller_enable.

+The "WAIT_FOR_UPPER_ALU_RESULT" state is used so that the "transmitter_parallel_data_valid" can be set to logic zero during that state, this is done so that the pulse generator can accept a new "data_valid" signal (this is because when the "transmitter_parallel_data_valid" is high (because of the transmission of the lower ALU result), the output of the NOT gate of the pulse generator is low and it won't change its value until the "transmitter_parallel_data_valid" becomes low.
+After that, the output of the NOT gate is high and a new "data_valid" signal can be sent).
+To exit "WAIT_FOR_UPPER_ALU_RESULT" state, the output of the pulse generator register "Q_pulse_generator" must be low (to ensure that the zero that was sent during the "WAIT_FOR_UPPER_ALU_RESULT" state has reached the pulse generator) and then the upper ALU result can be sent with a new "data_valid" signal.
+Note that the "Q_pulse_generator" is asynchronous to the reference clock domain (i.e. it is generated by the UART transmitter clock) so a bit synchronizer is used to synchronize it to the reference clock domain.

 <img src="docs/screenshots/system_design/system_controller/UART_transmitter_controller_FSM.png">